AbolfaZlRezaEe/NMock/README.md

 ## :arrow_left::arrow_right: Mock Import/Export file structure

 Sometimes you need to share your trip data with your friends or colleagues.
-We have implemented a feature allowing you to easily share your mocked data in JSON format.
+We have implemented a feature allowing you to share your mocked data in JSON format easily.

 ### Export